GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200 | string | Report successfully updated | As described below

-For each sub awardee in the request, the API will process the request as described.
-If the sub awardee request passes all validations as specified in the General Error Messages section, the subaward report will be updated successfully and HTTP Status code 200 will be returned.
-If the sub awardee request passes all validations as specified in the Validation Failure Error Messages section, then the report is saved in “Published” status.
+For each Subawardee in the request, the API will process the request as described.
+If the Subawardee request passes all validations as specified in the General Error Messages section, the subaward report will be updated successfully and HTTP Status code 200 will be returned.
+If the Subawardee request passes all validations as specified in the Validation Failure Error Messages section, then the report is saved in “Published” status.
 If any validations fail, validation error messages are sent back as a part of the response body.
 The report status is updated as described below. * If the updates are being performed on a “Draft” report, and there are validation failures, then the report stays in “Draft” status.
 If there are no validation failures, the report is updated to “Published” status. * If the updates are being performed on a “Published” report, a new subawardReportNumber is assigned to the update request.
 If there are validation failures, then the report status is set to “Reopened”.
 If there are no validation failures, the new subaward report moves to “Published” status and the previous “Published” report is archived.

 See the [Response JSON](#response-json) section for the response structure and specific examples.